Pudhu Yugam (1985 film)

-Pudhu Yugam is a 1985 Indian Tamil-language action drama film, directed by S. A. Chandrasekhar and produced by Shoba Chandrasekhar.
+Pudhu Yugam is a 1985 Indian Tamil-language action drama film, directed by S. A. Chandrasekharan and produced by Shoba Chandrasekhar.
 The film stars Sivakumar, Vijayakanth, K. R. Vijaya and Viji.
 It is a remake of the Telugu film Mama Allula Saval (1980).
 The film was released on 22 February 1985.

 Production

 The film saw Sivakumar and Vijayakanth sharing screen space together for first time.

 Soundtrack

 The soundtrack was composed by Gangai Amaran.